-4.15 Where parental consent is required, the consent of one person is sufficient.
+- 4.15 Where parental consent is required, the consent of one person is sufficient.
 In situations where family members are in conflict, the practitioner will need to consider carefully whose consent should be sought.
 If the parents are separated, the consent would normally be sought from the parent with whom the child resides.
-If a care order is in force, the local authority will share parental responsibility with parent(s) and practitioners should liaise with them about questions of consent.

-4.16 If the child or young person and/ or their parent or carer refuses consent for the CAF to be undertaken, the practitioner should make a note of this in their personal files for future reference.
-Where consent is given, care should also be taken to respect the wishes of the child or young person and family regarding any information given to the practitioner that they do not wish to be recorded on the CAF form or shared with other services.

-4.17 Information gathered as part of the CAF process is governed by the same rules as any other personal information.
-Informed consent is required to undertake the CAF and to record the CAF information either on paper forms or in a local eCAF system or National eCAF.
-Information gathered as part of the CAF process (whether stored on a local or the National eCAF system or not) should only be shared with the explicit consent of the child, young person or parent/carer unless, in the practitioner's judgement on the facts of the case, there is sufficient public interest to share without their consent5.
-(See paragraph 4.23).

-4.18 If the child or young person, or family, do not consent to recording the information in a local eCAF system or the National eCAF system, nothing can be stored.
+If a care order is in force, the local authority will share parental responsibility with parent(s) and practitioners should liaise with them about questions of consent. - 4.16 If the child or young person and/ or their parent or carer refuses consent for the CAF to be undertaken, the practitioner should make a note of this in their personal files for future reference.
+Where consent is given, care should also be taken to respect the wishes of the child or young person and family regarding any information given to the practitioner that they do not wish to be recorded on the CAF form or shared with other services. - 4.17 Information gathered as part of the CAF process is governed by the same rules as any other personal information.
+Informed consent is required to undertake the CAF and to record the CAF information either on paper forms or in an eCAF system.
+Information gathered as part of the CAF process (whether stored on an eCAF system or not) should only be shared with the explicit consent of the child, young person or parent/carer unless, in the practitioner's judgement on the facts of the case, there is sufficient public interest to share without their consent4.
+(See paragraph 4.23). - 4.18 If the child or young person, or family, do not consent to recording the information in an eCAF system, nothing can be stored.
 However, this does not change the position on information sharing as explained above.

+The common assessment process

-5 The subject of who to ask for consent and the public interest test is covered in the Information Sharing Guidance sections 3.22 onwards and 3.38 onwards respectively www.dcsf.gov.uk/ecm/informationsharing
+4 The subject of who to ask for consent and the public interest test is covered in the Information Sharing Guidance sections 3.22 onwards and 3.38 onwards respectively (address on next page).